Ener Julio

-Ener Julio Julio (born 14 October 1973) is a Colombian former professional boxer who competed from 1994 to 2008.
+Ener Julio (born 14 October 1973) is a Colombian former professional boxer who competed from 1994 to 2008.
 He held the WBO junior welterweight title from 2000 to 2002.

 Professional career

 Julio made his professional debut in 1994.
 He captured the WBO light welterweight title with a decision victory over Randall Bailey in Miami.
-He lost the belt in his first defense to DeMarcus Corley after a long period of inactivity in 2002.
+Ener Julio was forced to withdraw out of a title defense against Felix Flores when cataracts were revealed during an eye exam, Julio was forced to vacate his title.
+Julio would get another shot at the title against DeMarcus Corley but would lose via unanimous decision.